 BENTONVILLE, ARK. - A renewed focus on nationally known brands, the addition of sound bars, and the installation of interactive displays for a variety of CE products, including home-theater audio, are driving Walmart's increased aggressiveness in home audio.

-“Walmart wants to become more of a home-theater destination and grow the attachment rate [of hometheater audio to TVs] in a self-service environment,” said Stephen Baker, The NPD Group’s industry analysis VP.
+theater audio to TVs] in a self-service environment," said Stephen Baker, The NPD Group's industry analysis VP